 The Planning Council is mandated to have reflective PWH representation, with at least 33% of its members identifying as living with HIV.
-The Administrative Agency will implement and evaluate the Plan's activities.
-PWH and others from the community are given time, as needed, to inform the work being completed as part of the Plan.
-Additionally, the community can provide feedback and comments via the Administrative Agency's website.
+The Planning Council and Administrative Agency will collaborate extensively to implement an evaluate the Plan's activities.
+At each Council meeting, PWH and others from the community are given time to inform the work being completed as part of the Plan.
+Additionally, the community can provide feedback and comments via the Council's website.

-The Integrated Plan Workgroup meets at least three times per year and is tasked with guiding the implementation of the Plan.
-At each of its meetings, the Integrated Plan Workgroup reviews the progress toward completing activities defined in the Plan and evaluates the outcomes for each strategy.
-Time is provided on the agenda for PWH/public feedback.
+The Planning Council's Comprehensive Planning Committee meets at least six times per year and is tasked with guiding the implementation of the Plan.
+At each of its meetings, the CPC reviews the progress toward completing activities defined in the Plan and evaluates the outcomes for each strategy.
+As with Planning Council meetings, time is provided on the agenda for PWH/public feedback.